ArtifactDescription/HPC_Autotuner/adios2-coupled/README.md

-# Scenario for ADIOS2-coupled Applications
+# Experimental environment for ADIOS2-coupled Applications
 Environment setting in the cluster Bebop at LCRC in ANL is as follows.
 Either of quick start and manual setup can be used.

 ## 1. Quick Start